pascaliske/magicmirror/docs/configuration/index.md

 ## Introduction

-The Magic Mirror can be fully customized using a YAML configuration file.
-The file can be placed in one of the following destinations where it will be automatically picked up by the server:
+Both, the server and app components can be fully customized using a single YAML configuration file but none of the keys are actually required.
+The file can be placed in one of the following destinations inside the container where it will be automatically picked up:

 - `/etc/magicmirror/config.yml` (preferred)
 - `/config.yml`